ayaanh221/diary-max/README.md

 2. Ipad - 768 x 1024
 3. laptop - 1280 x 800

+### while i was testing i came across these problems
-Try and submit a recipe and you would get a message that says 'recipe submitted' During the testing i have came acorss my delete and edit button was sending me to the wrong link however i managed to fix it buy changing the way i wrote my href.
+1. Try and submit a recipe and you would get a message that says 'recipe submitted' During the testing i have came acorss my delete and edit button was sending me to the wrong link however i managed to fix it buy changing the way i wrote my href.
+2.before i didnt have a views page so when the user wanted to view a recipe they would have clicked on a scrollsyp where they can see there recipe i have added the views page so people can get a better view of there recipe.
+3.I have noticed on my views page that the recipe pictures was very big and there was not container i fixed this by adding the whole page a container

 # Deployment